waterstopper/waterstopper.github.io/content/100-days/devlog2.md

     b = B()
     fun aFunction() {
-        b.bFun(a, b) /** here table will change variableTable to B instance, therefore a and b properties will ot be found for bFun call.
+        b.bFun(a, b) /** here table will change variableTable to B instance, therefore a and b properties will not be found for bFun call.
+That's why invocation arguments are resolved using initialTable
             **/
     }
 }
 class B {